Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 11:
 - By Sharkcrome.
-- Shaped like an Aztec Ant.
+- Aims to achieve an Aztec style of a bug.

 ufo 12:
 - By cyanflower.